 Level 2: The fair value of financial instruments that are not traded in an active market is determined using valuation techniques which maximize the use of observable market data and rely as little as possible on entity specific estimates.
 If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2.

-Level 3: If one or more of the significant inputs is not based on observable market data, the instrument is included in level 3.
-The fair value of financial assets and liabilities included in Level 3 is determined in accordance with generally accepted pricing models based on discounted cash flow analysis using prices from observable current market transactions and dealer quotes of similar instruments.
+3. The fair value of financial assets and liabilities included in Level 3 is determined in accordance with generally accepted pricing models based on discounted cash flow analysis using prices from observable current market transactions and dealer quotes of similar instruments.

 The Company's borrowings have been contracted at floating rates of interest.
 Accordingly, the carrying value of such borrowings (including interest accrued but not due) which approximates fair value.

-The fair value for security deposits were calculated based on discounted cash flows using a current lending rate.
+The fair value for security deposits was calculated based on discounted cash flows using a current lending rate.
 They are classified as level 3 fair values in the fair value hierarchy due to the inclusion of unobservable inputs including counterparty credit risk.

 Valuation processes